 Everything you need to know...

-- Gain knowledge of key computing topics then have the opportunity to specialise in a subject relevant to the current job market.
+- Gain knowledge in key computing topics relevant to the current job market, including programming, web development, databases, and project management.

-- Take advantage of opportunities for real industrial work experience on live projects for real clients.
+- Take advantage of opportunities to gain industrial work experience and work on live projects for real clients.

 - Gain awareness of contemporary IT practices and the structure and demands of the global computing industry.

-This course is designed for graduates of other subjects who want to gain employment in the lucrative IT industry.
-This full time, one-year taught course covers a range of topics and presents you with a variety of optional modules to enhance skills in the area of your choice.
-This course offers a two year work experience route including a placement of up to 12 months.
+This course is designed for graduates of other subjects who want to gain employment in the IT industry.
+This course covers a range of topics and presents you with a variety of optional modules to enhance skills in the area of your choice.

 How you learn